Network-as-a-Service is the easiest way to connect SaaS to customer data sources

 With network-as-a-service, software-defined network nodes are used to build encrypted tunnels between a SaaS application’s multiple VPCs and a customer’s environment.
 These networks can be deployed with simple plug-and-play configurations and eliminate the need for onsite expertise or configuration.

-Once these layer 3 /4 tunnels are established, administrators and support teams have visibility over the entire customer-facing network and control the ability to push updates, troubleshoot, and remediate networking issues remotely.
+After establishing these layer 3/4 tunnels, administrators and support teams gain visibility over the entire customer-facing network and can remotely control the ability to push updates, troubleshoot, and remediate networking issues.

 Connecting SaaS applications to customer data is not a straightforward networking challenge supported by most networking products.
 With challenges around cloud complexity, customer environments, and the need to have everything optimized for long-term support network-as-a-service has stepped up to meet this important and often overlooked need.